America's most influential car brands are legendary.

 Auto show in 1900, Photo Source: American Oil & Gas Historical Society

 Trade in a car for anything in RumbleOn's inventory.

 Curious what the car trade-in process is like?
 RumbleOn makes it easy and gives you the power to trade for anything in our inventory.

 In the early 20th century, car manufacturing in the United States took off in a very American way.
 Cheap raw materials and the USA's industrialization led to huge volumes of production at lower prices than those in Europe.
 Combined with the lack of tariff barriers across state lines, the United States' ability to mass produce for a huge commercial market quickly made the US a world leader in car manufacturing.

 - Fun fact: In 1913, the United States produced some 485,000 of the world total of 606,124 motor vehicles.

 The history of American car companies started with hundreds of competing manufacturers--253 active automobile manufacturers in 1908--but only 44 remained by 1929.
 Essentially, the industry was dominated by three large Detroit-based companies also known as "The Big Three": Ford, General Motors, and Chrysler, who accounted for 80 percent of the industry's total output.

-- Fun Fact: After the Great Depression and World War II, almost three-quarters of all automobiles produced worldwide were made in the US.
+- Interesting Fact: After the Great Depression and World War II, almost three-quarters of all automobiles produced worldwide were made in the US.
 After this start, America's automotive industry grew rapidly and soon evolved into the largest in the world.
 The USA held that rank for decades, only being overtaken by Japan in the 1980s.